Blakeview

 Educational outcomes in Blakeview fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 14.6%, significantly lower than the Australian average of 30.4%.
-This disparity presents both challenges and opportunities for targeted educational initiatives.
-Bachelor degrees are the most common, at 10.9%, followed by postgraduate qualifications (2.1%) and graduate diplomas (1.6%).
-Vocational credentials are prevalent, with 41.4% of residents aged 15 and above holding them.
+The area's university qualification rate is 14.6%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most common at 10.9%, followed by postgraduate qualifications (2.1%) and graduate diplomas (1.6%).
+Vocational credentials are prevalent, with 41.4% of residents aged 15+ holding them - advanced diplomas at 10.2% and certificates at 31.2%.
+Educational participation is high, with 31.9% currently enrolled in formal education: 13.8% in primary, 7.6% in secondary, and 4.1% in tertiary education.

-Advanced diplomas account for 10.2% and certificates for 31.2%.
-Educational participation is high, with 31.9% of residents currently enrolled in formal education.
+Educational participation is notably high, with 31.9% of residents currently enrolled in formal education.
 This includes 13.8% in primary education, 7.6% in secondary education, and 4.1% pursuing tertiary education.

 Frequently Asked Questions - Education